NRCHKB/NRCHKB.github.io/content/wiki/introduction/output-messages.md

 * `msg.hap.session.sessionID` : UUID unique to each HAP connection
 * `msg.hap.session.username` : A unique identifier for each user, essentially a random string which will be different for each Apple ID your home is shared with
 * `msg.hap.session.remoteAddress` : the IP address where the message came from (iPhone, iPad, computer, Apple TV, HomePod, etc)
-* 'msg.hap.session.localAddress` : the IP where your HomeKit bridge lives, will match wherever you host NodeRED
+* `msg.hap.session.localAddress` : the IP where your HomeKit bridge lives, will match wherever you host NodeRED

 The `msg.hap.session` object can therefore be used to determine who or which device is initiating changes to your setup.

-Additionally, it is recommended to use a rule checking whether `msg.hap.session` exists to determine whether a message originated in Home.app or was a pass-through message from your HomeKit node.
-This is useful to prevent loops when "allow message pass through" is enabled on your bridge or accessory.
+{{< alert icon="💡" text="Additionally, it is recommended to use a rule checking whether `msg.hap.session` exists to determine whether a message originated in Home.app or was a pass-through message from your HomeKit node.
+This is useful to prevent loops when "allow message pass through" is enabled on your bridge or accessory." />}}

+## Allow/Disable messages passthrough

+If you don't want to pollute the rest of your flow with passthrough messages, you can disable this option at the bottom of your node's bridge configuration.